-With the entire site being filled to accommodate the proposed recreational development, the existing vegetation within the on-site ESL Categories will be removed to accommodate these improvements.
+With the site being filled to accommodate the proposed multifamily development, the existing vegetation within the on-site ESL Categories will be removed to accommodate these improvements.
+Per the 2021 settlement agreement, the ESL designations no longer apply to this property, allowing for the vegetation removal.
 The site has been inventoried for signification vegetation and native plants.
 These inventories document the vegetation on-site and inform the landscape plans for the subject property and the overall project.
 These plans illustrate the transplant and mitigation methods for developing the overall project.